Chartered Certified Accountants

 The car benefit is calculated by multiplying the car's list price, when new, by a percentage linked to the car's CO2 emissions.

-For diesel cars add a 3% supplement but the maximum is 37%.
+For diesel cars generally add a 4% supplement (unless the car is registered on or after 1 September 2017 and meets the Euro 6d emissions standard) but the maximum is still 37%.

 The list price includes accessories.

 The list price is reduced for capital contributions made by the employee up to £5,000.

 Special rules may apply to cars provided for disabled employees.